 Afternoon General Session – Mike Parkinson

-Mike Parkinson is a Microsoft PowerPoint MVPs in the United Sates and an APMP.
+Mike Parkinson is 1 of 13 Microsoft PowerPoint MVPs in the United States (1 of 36 in the world) and an APMP.
 He regularly conducts workshops at companies like Microsoft, Xerox, Dell, and Lockheed Martin as well as at learning institutions, not-for-profit organizations, and government agencies.